 Perast just has the one main street, that runs along the water.
 A narrow alley runs in parallel behind the buildings, and even narrower alleys with steps connect the hilltop to the water.

-You can do a quick walk through the alleys, where you’ll find stone-walled houses and lots of cats!
+You can do a quick walk through the alleys, where you’ll find stone-walled houses, picturesque corners for photos, and lots of cats!
 The alleys of Kotor are more interesting and in better shape, although we were told Perast is being restored.

 If your time is limited, spend it admiring the architecture along the front of the main street, and visiting one or two of the beautiful Baroque palaces that line the street.